learn-co-curriculum/python-p4-validation-flask-sqlalchemy-validations-lab/README.md

 4. All posts have a title.
 5. Post content is at least 250 characters long.
 6. Post summary is a maximum of 250 characters.
 7. Post category is either `Fiction` or `Non-Fiction`.
-This step requires an `inclusion` validator, which was not outlined in the lesson.
-You'll need to refer to the [SQLAlchemy guide][SQLAlchemy Validations] to look up how to use it.

 Then run `pytest -x` to run your tests.
-Use these instructions and `pytest`'s errormessages to complete your work in the `lib/` folder.
+Use these instructions and `pytest`'s error messages to complete your work in the `lib/` folder.

 ***